chenyan1998/Term6_Database_AWS/README.md

 ## 1.3.
 Web application features

 ### 1.3.1.
 Search
 Users can search books by title in the top bar of the home page.
-The searching result of the related book information(title,image,category,description and price) will show in a list.
+The searching result of the related book information(title, image, category, description and price) will show in a list.

 ### 1.3.2.
 Pagination
 If there are more than 50 results, the page will only show the first 50 results.
 You can click next page button located on the top to view the next 50 results.

 ### 1.3.3.
 Add a new book
-User can add a new book at the homepage by manual input book attributes(eg. ASIN number, title, imUrl and description) to the database in the top bar of the home page.
+User can add a new book at the homepage by manually input book attributes(eg. ASIN number, title, imUrl and description) to the database in the top bar of the home page.

 ### 1.3.4.
 Add a new review
 After users arrive at the search result page, they can click a book title and add a new review manually at the pop-up window to the database.